 12. He starts taking showers

-His behaviour: Of course he already showers, but he may be diving into the shower the minute he comes home which is unusual.
+His behaviour: Of course he already showers so that’s not a sign of him cheating alone.
+However he may be diving into the shower the minute he comes home – which if unusual could suggest something is up.

 The innocent explanation: Perhaps he just feels like he wants to freshen up when he gets home from work, nothing wrong with that!

-The guilty reason: He wants to get rid of the smell of another woman’s perfume.
+The guilty reason: He wants to get rid of the smell of another woman’s perfume as it’s an obvious sign he’s cheating.

 Why do people cheat in a relationship?